 Our oil and gas exploration, production, processing and transportation operations are subject to complex and stringent laws and regulations.
 To conduct our operations in compliance with these laws and regulations, we must obtain and maintain numerous permits, approvals and certificates from various federal, state and local governmental authorities.
 We may incur substantial costs to maintain compliance with these existing laws and regulations.
 In addition, our costs of compliance may increase if existing laws and regulations are revised or reinterpreted, or if new laws and regulations become applicable to our operations.
 For instance, in January 2023, the White House's Council on Environmental Quality ("CEQ") released guidance to assist federal agencies in assessing the GHG emissions and climate change effects of their proposed actions under the National Environmental Policy Act ("NEPA").
 In May 2024, the CEQ published a final rule which, in the second and final "phase" of updates, revised the implementing regulations of procedural provisions of NEPA and implements NEPA amendments included in the Financial Responsibility Act of 2023.
 The final rule was challenged by various states.
 In the U.S. District Court for the District of North Dakota in February 2025, the court issued an order vacating the May 2024 rule citing a November 2024 opinion of the U.S. Court of Appeals for the D.C.
 Circuit, which held that the CEQ lacks authority to issue NEPA regulations.
-For example, on January 20, 2025, President Trump issued an Executive Order directing the CEQ to issue guidance and propose rescinding existing NEPA regulations.
-For example, on January 20, 2025, President Trump issued an Executive Order directing the CEQ to issue guidance and propose rescinding existing NEPA regulations.
+As a result of these rulings and the recent change in presidential administration, there is significant uncertainty with respect to current and future NEPA regulations.
+For example, on January 20, 2025, President Trump issued an Executive Order directing the CEQ to issue guidance and propose rescinding existing NEPA regulations to "expedite and simplify the permitting process."
+While the impact of these developments is unclear at this time, any disruption in our ability to obtain permits could result in costs that could have a material adverse effect on our business, financial condition and results of operations.

 Our business is subject to federal, state and local laws and regulations as interpreted and enforced by governmental authorities possessing jurisdiction over various aspects of the exploration for, and the production, processing and transportation of natural gas, NGLs and oil.
 While the Trump administration may make changes to President Biden's environmental and climate change initiatives, we cannot predict what, when, or how the new administration may take actions to revise existing environmental laws or regulations, if at all, or the ultimate impact such changes may have on our business.
 For more information on these matters, see "Item 1.
-Business and Properties-Regulation of the Oil and Natural Gas Industry-Regulation of Environmental authorities, could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Business and Properties-Regulation of the Oil and Natural Gas Industry-Regulation of Environmental and Occupational Safety and Health Matters."
+Failure to comply with such laws and regulations, including any evolving interpretation and enforcement by governmental authorities, could have a material adverse effect on our business, financial condition, results of operations and cash flows.